 “CFI is no longer involved.
 CFI transferred its operations in Cambodia to Pact since March 2009.
 Pact is now the implementing partner for this project along with the Forestry Administration.”

-Prey Long is the largest intact area of lowland evergreen forest in southeast Asia.
+Prey Lang is the largest intact area of lowland evergreen forest in southeast Asia.
 It is under threat from mining, plantations, dams, power lines and road building.
-Conservation International, the University of Copenhagen, the Cambodian Forestry Administration, Forest and Landscape Denmark, the Blue Moon Fund and Danida are working on setting up a REDD project in Prey Long.
+Conservation International, the University of Copenhagen, the Cambodian Forestry Administration, Forest and Landscape Denmark, the Blue Moon Fund and Danida are working on setting up a REDD project in Prey Lang.

-Ida Theilade and Lars Schmidt from Forest & Landscape, Faculty of Life Sciences, University of Copenhagen, produced a film about Prey Long in collaboration with Conservation International and the Blue Moon Foundation.
+Ida Theilade and Lars Schmidt from Forest & Landscape, Faculty of Life Sciences, University of Copenhagen, produced a film about Prey Lang in collaboration with Conservation International and the Blue Moon Foundation.

 On its website, Wildlife Conservation Society Cambodia states: